 I was born and raised in the New York suburbs, and spent my childhood going in and out of the city, loving every visit.
 Now I take my two sons there often, and schlepp them, along with their four NYC-raised cousins (all under age seven), all over town.
-Just walking the city’s streets makes my kids’ eyes light up.
-It’s like nowhere else.
-In a way, New York is the best place to travel with children, because the city is so noisy and boisterous, it covers up any unseemly sounds coming from your kids.
+Just walking the city’s streets makes my kids’ eyes light up; it’s like nowhere else in the world.
+Here are our favorite places to hit in New York City with kids…

 2. Next to the Met, inside Central Park, the aptly named Ancient Playground is huge, new, free, and a great place to mix with locals.
 Also nearby in the park is the Boathouse.
 The posh, pond-side restaurant is excellent, but probably a no for kids.
 However, the casual (and cheaper) outdoor café is a great lunch option.
 After lunch, you can rent bikes there, or take out a rowboat or gondola in the pond.